barrucadu/memo.barrucadu.co.uk/memos/hledger.markdown

 1. Zero all accounts by transferring everything into *equity:closing*
 2. Rename the current journal file from "current.journal" to "$YEAR.journal"
-    - The ".m4" file can be kept if desired, but is now unimportant
+    - The ".org" file can be kept if desired, but is now unimportant
-3. If there is a "future.journal.m4" rename that to "current.journal.m4" else make a new file
-    - If there is a "future.journal" use that and m4 it up
+3. Take the "future.journal", rename to "current.journal.org", and m4 it up.
 4. Add forecasting transactions for the new year
 5. Initialise all accounts on the first of January by transferring from *equity:opening*

 If starting a new journal file, this is the template:

 ```
-; -*- mode: ledger -*-
-divert(-1)
 include(`macros.m4')
-define(`standard_budget', `budget:food  £250
-    budget:fun  £25
-    budget:google apps  £2.75
-    budget:household  £25
-    budget:linode  £20
-    unallocated  -£322.75')
-changequote(`[', `]')
-divert(0)dnl

 alias main   = assets:santander:main
 alias esaver = assets:santander:esaver
 alias isa    = assets:santander:isa